denizdgn/minnie/README.md

 ## **Run minnie**

-**1) Your trajectory should be saved in an ensemble format while different conformers are seperated by ENDMDL.
-Then splitpdbs option of minnie is used to split your trajectories into single frames.**\
+**1) Your trajectory should be saved in an ensemble format while different conformers are separated by ENDMDL.
+Then `splitpdbs` option of minnie is used to split your trajectories into single frames.**\
+\
 The resulting frames are saved under projectID1/02_frames & projectID2/02_frames.
 ```
 minnie splitpdbs -cn projectID1 projectID2 -p ensemble1.pdb ensemble2.pdb